 Tourism and Service Management

-The Department of Tourism and Service Management and its faculty engages in a multitude of research areas which are outlined below.
+The School of Tourism and Service Management and its faculty engages in a multitude of research areas which are outlined below.

 Policy making is an important task as it is a crucial bridge between program design and realization: this process is often very complex as the distinct cross-section character of tourism involves the interests of many different groups.
 Therefore, the Department of Tourism and Management Service (TSM) observes critically a wide range of policy programs of governments, public institutions and private businesses on a global, national and local level: our experts analyze the settings and the structures of these policy programs as well as their impacts on the economy, society and the natural environment.